 “Glenamaddy being the centre of a Poor-Law Union, has its workhouse – an institution of hated memories in Ireland.
 This institution, like all others of its class throughout the country, was built to hold – I cannot say accommodate – ten times the present number of its inmates.
 And its revenues, as elsewhere, were spent one half in administering the other half.
 More than twenty years ago it was doomed to extinction, and its inmates ordered to be scattered among the surrounding workhouses.
 And, no doubt, it deserved its doom.
 For, besides its costliness, it was allowed to fall into a state of disrepair, if not dilapidation, and it had become so infested with rats and other vermin as to endanger the health and lives of the unfortunate wretches who were compelled to seek shelter there.
 By some secret influence its doom was postponed, pending general amalgamation, and, under a more enlightened administration, it was repaired and renovated and made habitable if not comfortable.
 The good Bon Secours Sisters were placed in charge, and in the capable hands of the Superioress – the good and gentle Sister St. Basil – the whole face of the institution was changed from being a den of filth and misery into a comfortable asylum for the aged, the feeble and the sick poor.
 While under the skilful, careful and intelligent supervision of the medical officer, Dr. Michael Costello, the hospital has become a model of its kind, and with thirty beds, its skilful medical officer and its staff of devoted religious nurses, it compares very favourably with, if it does not excel, the larger county institutions elsewhere.
 Notwithstanding all this, the bad memories associated with the Irish Workhouses cling to it, and few disinterested people would regret its extinction or its conversion to some more useful and reproductive purpose.
 Its continued existence, as well as the existence of hundreds of similar institutions throughout Ireland, is a standing memorial of England’s step-motherly treatment of the unfortunate victims of England’s own artificially created famine”.

 The principal officers of the Workhouse Administration were the Master, a Matron, a School Teacher and a Porter.
-The duties of the Master centred on the admission and registering of inmates, noting their religion and if they were able-bodied, providing work – hence the name workhouse.
-Joe Conneally, the last Master built an elegant townhouse as a family home in Main Street when the Workhouse ceased operations.
+The duties of the Master included the admission and registration of inmates, taking note of their religion and allocating work to the able-bodied – hence the name workhouse.
+Joe Conneally, the last Master, built an elegant townhouse as a family home in Main Street when the Workhouse ceased operations.
 It later became the residence of Pádraig Ó Séadhacháin, Principal of Lisín na h-Eilte National School and after that it formed part of Áras Bríde Nursing Home.